Yusei Kikuchi delivers as Blue Jays beat Mariners - NewsBreak

 Bichette had an RBI single against Roenis Elias in the bottom of the eighth for his third hit of the game.

-Ross Stripling allowed one run in the ninth on a walk, Santiago Espinal’s error and Frazier’s RBI single before Adam Cimber earned his second save of the season.
+Ross Stripling allowed one run in the ninth on a walk, Santiago Espinal’s error and Frazier’s RBI single before Adam Cimber recorded to outs to earn his second save of the season.

 Toronto put left-hander Tim Mayza (left forearm inflammation) on the injured list Monday and recalled left-hander Andrew Vasquez from Triple-A Buffalo.